Karthik12D/CSP/README.md

 spring boot web application that runs the Customer Statement Processor.

 ## About the Application
 * Application validates the customer statement records and provides validation results.
+Use example json which is part of the project to execute ans see results.
+You can modify the json for error scenario and test it as well

 ## Install & Running